LakeinLove/Mage-The-Awakening/Magic/Spells/Adept/Chaos Mastery.md

 The spell cannot create supernatural effects, but within the bounds of improbability the mage can cause a number of effects equal to Potency, such as:
 - Create a narrative effect such as controlling how vehicles behave in a multiple-car crash.
-- By directing once-random biochemical changes within a subject, cause seizures, hallucinations, and physical events, imposing suitable Conditions such as Blind or Disabled.
+- By directing once-random biochemical changes within a subject, cause seizures, hallucinations, and physical events, imposing suitable Conditions such as [[Blind]] or [[Disabled]].
 - The mage reduces a subject’s next action to a chance die
 - Attack a subject by directing chance around them, or protect a subject from dangerous circumstances; this is not a direct-attack spell, and should use any rules for the hazard.